-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children)

 The Corporate Performance Framework includes areas which affect a wide variety of issues, including those noted above in the body of the report.
-Where applicable these are covered in the appendix.
+Where applicable these are covered in the report.

-8. Background papers used in preparing the report (including their location on the council's website or identification whether any are exempt or protected by copyright):
+- 8. Background papers used in preparing the report (including their location on the council's website or identification whether any are exempt or protected by copyright): - N/A

-N/A